-If your login session expires, WordPress remembers where you were.
-Log in again and pick up where you left off …
+If your login session expires, WordPress remembers where you were, so when you log in again, you can continue working from where you left off …

 (Session expired notice)

-WordPress also warns you if the backup of the post you are looking at is not the same as the version you see in the content editor and gives you the opportunity to restore the autosaved backup version.
+WordPress also warns you if the backup of the post you are currently working on is different from the version you see in the content editor and gives you the opportunity to restore the saved backup.

-WordPress recovers and restores your post from the browser backup …
+WordPress recovers and restores your content from the browser backup …

 Content Recovery – Loss Of Internet Connection